 2. Microwave Popcorn

-Some snack brands add trans fats to microwavable popcorn to increase its shelf life, Moskovitz says.
-Since partially hydrogenated oil has a high melting point, it can remain solid and intact until microwaved, deeming it desirable for the brand — but not for your health.
+Trans fats are a popular addition to boxed foods like microwave popcorn as they increase shelf life.
+Because partially hydrogenated oil has a high melting point, it can remain solid and intact until microwaved, deeming it a desirable preservative for the brand but not for your health.

 3. Baked Goods